Winfield Township, Lake County, Indiana

 Winfield Township is one of eleven townships in Lake County, Indiana.
 As of the 2010 census, its population was 10,054 and it contained 3,576 housing units.
+It contains part of the census-designated place of Lakes of the Four Seasons.

 History

 Winfield Township was established in 1843, and named for Winfield Scott.

 The John Ross Farm was listed in the National Register of Historic Places in 1996.

 Geography

 According to the 2010 census, the township has a total area of 25.06 sqmi, of which 24.74 sqmi (or 98.72%) is land and 0.32 sqmi (or 1.28%) is water.

 Education

 Winfield Township residents are eligible to obtain a free library card from the Crown Point Community Public Library in Crown Point or Winfield.

 Winfield Township, along with Center Township, is served by the Crown Point Community School Corporation which includes Crown Point High School.